 1. Why are Michener students required to submit health documentation?

 Immunization requirements are mandatory for entry into Michener programs.
-They must be completed prior to August 31st, and remain current for the duration of clinical placement.
+They must be completed prior to the due date in your offer letter (for full time programs the due date is July 31) and remain current for the duration of clinical placement.
 These immunization requirements allow for the standards outlined in the Canadian Immunization Guide and the Communicable Disease Surveillance Protocols published by the Ontario Hospital Association and the Ontario Medical Association .

 2. Who pays for the costs associated with obtaining the Health Documentation?